 Section 18 expungements, known as “full expungements,” are broader.
 You don't need to have entered into a deferred sentencing agreement to receive the expungement, but you must meet certain criteria to qualify.
 Once granted, the court records related to your arrest and conviction will be sealed and your file with the Oklahoma State Bureau of Investigation (OSBI) will be closed.

 What happens to my criminal record with a Section 991(c) expungement?

-If your request for a Section 991(c) expungement is granted, the general public will not be able to see any record of your guilty plea.
-There are immense benefits to having your record reflect you were not convicted of a crime, but a Section 991(c) expungement does not erase all evidence of the case against you.
+If your request for a Section 991(c) expungement is granted, the general public will not be able to see your case record.
+A Section 991(c) expungement does not erase all evidence of the case against you.
 Unlike a full expungement, a Section 991 (c) expungement will not erase the record of your arrest.
 What's more, it will not cause your OSBI file to be sealed.
-Before you can get an expungement, you must first obtain a deferred sentence in your criminal case.

 How are my records affected?

 Once your request for a Section 991(c) expungement is granted, your criminal case will not be available to the public through the court clerk or www.oscn.net.